 - In the US, it is estimated that 11 million households will scan a QR code in 2020, this is up from 9.78 million in 2018

 - In Europe, study by Packaging Insights shows that 8% of consumers are scanning a QR code weekly.

 These numbers will now be far greater because of Covid-19.
 Adoption is no longer a reason to avoid using QR codes.

 At Provenance we want to help you deliver origin, journey and impact information to where your customers already are.
 A QR code on packaging or a label remains the best way to do this and build customer engagement through your product.

-See how a carpet manufacturer used a QR code to prove the recyclability of their carpet
+See how Napolina are using a QR code to show the responsible sourcing behind their tomatoes.

 See how Marleybones are using a QR code to show all the ingredients that go into their dog food